A | B | C | D | F | G | J | L | M | N | O | P | R | S | T | V | W

 persistent disk

 A persistent disk is a network storage device accessed by your virtual machine (VM) instances.
 When you’re finished with your virtual machine, you can detach the persistent disk to keep your data, or move it to a new VM.
 In other words, it’s like a digital flash drive where the storage scales to your needs.
-A persistent disk forms part of a cloud environment, together with a VM and an application.
+A persistent disk forms part of a cloud app, together with a VM and an application.

 pipeline